jxnblk/blog/src/pages/interoperability.md

 ---

-[^tokens]: Tokens are a fantastic abstraction.
+[^1]: Tokens are a fantastic abstraction.
 They try to solve the problem of sharing these values cross-platform, whereas this specification is (initially) only focused on CSS/JS development.
 Tokens and this theme specification should be completely compatible with each other and decoupled from one another.

 [basscss]: https://github.com/basscss/basscss